girder/girder/docs/sftp.rst

 You can control the port on which the server binds by passing a ``-p <port>`` argument to the server CLI.
 The default port is 8022.

+.. note:: If SFTP clients are logging in as a user with two-factor authentication (one-time passwords) enabled, they must append the one-time authentication code to the user's basic password.